softwareguru/airflowsummit-website/content/sponsors-guide.md

 draft: false
 ---

-**We have prepared this <a href="https://docs.google.com/document/d/1kpXGnNFK8KlH9MUshFLhST9sFVVj0ENVRUWGHbY-qy0/edit?usp=sharing" targe="_blank">checklist</a> for you to ensure your successful participation.
-Please follow this guide and share any required information in <a href="https://forms.gle/RTHLAfuTFC1kWwyLA" targe="_blank">this form</a>:**
+**We have prepared this <a href="https://docs.google.com/document/d/1kpXGnNFK8KlH9MUshFLhST9sFVVj0ENVRUWGHbY-qy0/edit?usp=sharing" targe="_blank">checklist</a> for you to ensure your successful participation, please follow this guide.**

 <h3 class="sub-color-partner">Event key info:</h3>